zunction/learn-git/README.md

 Your branch is up-to-date with 'origin/master'.
 Nothing to commit, working tree clean
 ```

-but if you have made changes to any file in the directory/repository say the README.md which displays what you are reading, you will get
+**Making changse to your files**

+Notice the typo in the above?
+Access the `README.md` file in the repository that you cloned to your machine, rectify the spelling mistake and save!
+Now if you do a `git status` again, you will get:

 ```git
 $ git status